sanyamss99/wiki_search_engine/README.md

  <h3> TODO : phase 2 </h3>
     -> Use body(text) of the wikipedia pages as well to increase relevancy. <br>
-    -> return the URLs of the wikipedia pages instead of titles <br>

 <h3> phase 1 sample result </h3>